E10 - Ctrl+Q Check - Getting Champagne

 Preamble

-Preparing for a Ctrl+Q Check
+Preparing for Ctrl+Q Check

-Steps to checking class data year levels
+Steps to checking Class data:

 6. Repeat Steps 1 - 5 above for all year levels.

-Conducting a Sample Staffing Check
+2. Conduct a Sample Staffing Check

 Conducting a Ctrl+Q Check

-Warnings.
-These do not prevent getting to the champagne stage, but it is a good idea to address the listed issues.
+• Warnings.
+These do not prevent getting to the 'champagne stage', but it is a good idea to address the listed issues.

 Reading the Ctrl+Q Check Table

-The Ctrl+Q check table consists of the following.
+The Ctrl+Q check table consists of the following:

-1. Title of the error
+1. Title of the error.

-4. List of the specifics of each instance of the error
+4. List of the specifics of each instance of the error.

 Using Ctrl+Q to Achieve Champagne

-Warning Although it is possible to achieve champagne by resolving only the errors - leaving warnings outstanding - it is strongly recommended that warnings are also resolved, or at least noted and understood.
+Although it is possible to achieve champagne by resolving only the errors - leaving warnings outstanding - it is strongly recommended that warnings are also resolved, or at least noted and understood.

 Typically, changes to data are made throughout the construction process.
 It is a good idea to periodically run Ctrl+Q checks throughout the construction process to ensure that your data remains valid and conducive to constructing a viable timetable.